pabot420/Purple/README.md

 ## What is Purple?

 Purple is being developed as a web app starter to solve these issues.
 It strives to seek harmony between user and developer experiences.
 I previously took a break from this project and now I am rewriting it.
-I plan to rely on as many high quality open-source projects as possible to improve maintainability, and fill the gaps in with my own code
+I plan to rely on high quality open-source projects as much as possible to improve stability, and fill the gaps in with my own code.

-### Current tech I'm considering integrating:
+### Current tech stack (subject to change):
-- Marko
-- Mitosis
-- JSX
-- Babel or Vite
 - Emerald Templates
-- GraphQL
-- Service Workers
+- Astro